-The football club AS Roma was founded in 1927, by a merger of three smaller Roman clubs: Fortitudo-Pro Roma SGS, Roman FC and SS Alba-Audace.
+The football club AS Roma was founded from a merger of three smaller Roman clubs: Fortitudo-Pro Roma SGS, Roman FC and SS Alba-Audace.
 Out of all major Roman football clubs, only Lazio refused to be a part of the new project; this proved to be the beginning of one of the fiercest inter-city rivalries in the world, the famous "Derby della Capitale."

 Motovelodromo Appio (1927-1928)